History: American (HSTA)

 (R-8) Registration restricted to students in graduate History programs or by consent of instructor.
 Prereq., consent of department and Internship Services office.
 Practical application of classroom learning in off-campus placements.
 Level: Graduate

 (R-6) Registration restricted to students in graduate History programs or by consent of instructor.
-Preparation of a professional paper appropriate to the needs and objectives of the individual student.
+Preparation of a thesis or professional paper appropriate to the needs and objectives of the individual student.
 Level: Graduate

 (R-6) Registration restricted to students in graduate History programs or by consent of instructor.
-Preparation of a thesis or manuscript based on research for presentation and/or publication.
+Preparation of a dissertation based on research for presentation and/or publication.
 Level: Graduate